ioccc-src/winner/2001/bellard/README.md

 segfaults in 64-bit linux (and as expected macOS).
 He fixed an earlier segfault so that at least the file can be opened (but perhaps that will be wrong in i386 linux?) and he also changed some of the macro used to what they evaluate to but mostly he kept it the same.

-He also fixed [bellard.otccex.c](bellard.otccex.c) so it does not segfault and seemingly works okay (it did not work at all) but still this appears to not work in 64-bit linux.
+Cody also fixed [bellard.otccex.c](bellard.otccex.c) so it does not segfault and seemingly works okay (it did not work at all).
+The main problem was that some ints were being used as pointers.
+Also the Fibonacci sequence (`fib()`) will overflow at `n > 48` so this is checked prior to running the function.
+Either way unfortunately this entry seems to not work in 64-bit linux or macOS.
 See below portability notes.
 Thank you Cody for your assistance!

 ### Portability notes:

 With a tip from [Yusuke Endoh](/winners.html#Yusuke_Endoh) we rediscovered the author's [web page for this program](https://bellard.org/otcc/) where it is stated that this will only work in i386 linux.
-The author also stated in the remarks in this document that they used that they used [gcc 2.95.2](https://ftp.gnu.org/gnu/gcc/gcc-2.95.2/gcc-everything-2.95.2.tar.gz) but we don't know if that's relevant or not.
+The author also stated in the remarks in this document that they used [gcc 2.95.2](https://ftp.gnu.org/gnu/gcc/gcc-2.95.2/gcc-everything-2.95.2.tar.gz) but we don't know if that's relevant or not.